Joshua01X/Personal-Roadmap/README.md

 ![Google Cybersecurity Certificate](https://img.shields.io/badge/Google%20Cybersecurity%20Certificate-4285F4?logo=google&logoColor=yellow&style=plastic)

-Use: I started with the <b>Google IT Professional Certificate</b> to build a foundation in IT and networking, learning basic troubleshooting and system administration.
-The <b>Google Cybersecurity Professional Certificate</b> helped extend my understanding into fundamental security concepts, preparing me for more advanced certifications.
+<b>Use</b>: I started with the <b>Google IT Professional Certificate</b> to build a foundation in IT and networking, learning basic troubleshooting and system administration.
+The <b>Google Cybersecurity Professional Certificate</b> helped extend my understanding into fundamental security concepts, preparing me for more advanced certifications.<br>
-Example: I gained an understanding of cloud security practices and vulnerability management, which is critical for securing IT infrastructure.
+<b>Example</b>: I gained an understanding of cloud security practices and vulnerability management, which is critical for securing IT infrastructure.
 <br><br>

 ![CompTIA Sec+](https://img.shields.io/badge/CompTIA%20Sec+-E14C30?logo=comptia&logoColor=white)

-Use: CompTIA certifications (A+, Network+, Security+) are critical for validating foundational IT knowledge.
-A+ covers essential hardware and software troubleshooting skills, while Network+ gives a strong grasp of networking fundamentals, and Security+ delves into core security practices.
+<b>Use</b>: CompTIA certifications (A+, Network+, Security+) are critical for validating foundational IT knowledge.
+A+ covers essential hardware and software troubleshooting skills, while Network+ gives a strong grasp of networking fundamentals, and Security+ delves into core security practices.<br>
-Example: Security+ helped me understand topics such as encryption, access control, and security risk management, which I could then apply in lab settings using hands-on tools like TryHackMe.
+<b>Example</b>: Security+ helped me understand topics such as encryption, access control, and security risk management, which I could then apply in lab settings using hands-on tools like TryHackMe.
 <br><br>

 ![Microsoft SC-900](https://img.shields.io/badge/Microsoft%20SC--900-0078D4?logo=microsoft&logoColor=white&style=plastic)

-Use: Microsoft certifications such as SC-900 and SC-200 focus on cloud and security solutions, aligning with my goal of working in security operations.
-These certifications help me understand cloud security frameworks and how to apply security monitoring tools in real-world environments.
+<b>Use</b>: Microsoft certifications such as SC-900 and SC-200 focus on cloud and security solutions, aligning with my goal of working in security operations.
+These certifications help me understand cloud security frameworks and how to apply security monitoring tools in real-world environments.<br>
-Example: SC-900 introduced me to security compliance in Microsoft cloud services, while SC-200 equips me with the skills to detect and respond to security threats in Microsoft Azure.
+<b>Example</b>: SC-900 introduced me to security compliance in Microsoft cloud services, while SC-200 equips me with the skills to detect and respond to security threats in Microsoft Azure.
 <br><br>

 ![LeveldCareers Cybersecurity Analyst](https://img.shields.io/badge/LeveldCareers%20Cybersecurity%20Analyst-4CAF50?logo=security&logoColor=white&style=plastic)

-Use: I am using the Cybersecurity Analyst course offered by LeveldCareers, which provides hands-on practical experience in cybersecurity operations.
-This course helps bridge the gap between theory and real-world applications by offering guided exercises and simulations designed for aspiring security analysts.
+<b>Use</b>: I am using the Cybersecurity Analyst course offered by LeveldCareers, which provides hands-on practical experience in cybersecurity operations.
+This course helps bridge the gap between theory and real-world applications by offering guided exercises and simulations designed for aspiring security analysts.<br>

-Example: Through this course, I gain practical experience in tasks such as log analysis, threat detection, incident response, and vulnerability assessment, which are key responsibilities of a cybersecurity analyst.
+<b>Example</b>: Through this course, I gain practical experience in tasks such as log analysis, threat detection, incident response, and vulnerability assessment, which are key responsibilities of a cybersecurity analyst.
 These exercises help prepare me for the operational side of cybersecurity, ensuring that I am well-versed in both tools and techniques used by professionals in the field.
 <br><br>
 ### Others:
 This section includes platforms and tools that provide practical, hands-on experience in cybersecurity, allowing me to apply what I’ve learned from the theoretical sources and certifications.
 These are essential for developing the operational skills needed to work in real-world environments.